Kyonru/sprite-sheet-helper/src/docs/troubleshooting.md

 Exports use the enabled effect stack in order.
 If output is unexpected, check stack order and use each effect's enable switch to compare the viewport with and without that effect.

+## Sprite Looks Smaller After Adding Outline

+Spritesheet Postprocess expands frames with transparent padding when an outline, shadow, or glow would otherwise be clipped.
+The character pixels may stay the same size, but the exported frame becomes larger, so the sprite can appear smaller inside the frame.
+This is expected and keeps the outline safe at atlas edges.

+Use the postprocess preview zoom controls to inspect the result.
+If you want pixel-art-style edges, set Outer Outline to **Crisp Pixel**.

+## Spritesheet Postprocess Preview Looks Different

+The postprocess preview compares original and processed frames after temporary alignment.
+The exported files are still generated from the processed frame rows before atlas packing.

+If the preview looks surprising:

+- Confirm the **Before / After** divider is showing the side you expect.
+- Check whether outline, glow, or shadow padding expanded the processed frame.
+- Use preview zoom for inspection only; it does not change export size.
+- Remember that normal-map frames are padded to match color frame dimensions but are not color-processed.

 ## Workflow Output Changed

 - Confirm workflow preset, frames, FPS, size, camera distance, and atlas settings.
+- Confirm workflow camera type, camera draft settings, and animation enable toggles.
+- Check whether **Force animation in place** is enabled for root-motion clips.
 - Disable temporal effects such as Glitch, Noise, Smear, animated Scanline, or Shockwave.
 - Compare `spritesheet.png`, `spritesheet_normal.png`, and normalized `spritesheet.json`.